NickLeko/icu-code-blue-early-warning/MODEL_CARD.md

 - Feature distribution shifts
 - Outcome prevalence changes

-Retraining should be **triggered by evidence of drift**, not by elapsed time alone.
+Retraining should be **triggered by observed drift or performance degradation**, not by elapsed time alone.

 ---